kisenge/SWE4203-Software-Maintenance/Milestone1/P2P-TicTacToe/P2P-TicTacToe/problemTracking.md

-3) Problem 3: Resetting the game needs to be complete (replayable games?)
+3) Perfective-change: Resetting the game needs to be complete (replayable games?)

-4) Problem 4: Need to fix the message for the loser.
+4) Corrective-change: Need to fix the message for the loser.
 When host wins the system dclares him the winner on the hosts end but not for the other player.

-5) Problem 5: Will declare host a winner when there is no winner at the end.
+5) Corrective-change: Will declare host a winner when there is no winner at the end.

-6) Problem 6: It is not checking if the move is valid it just counts if the user clicked on a square.
+6) Corrective-change: It is not checking if the move is valid it just counts if the user clicked on a square.

-7) Problem 7: the system doesnt end the game for either users if the other resets/resigns.
+7) Corrective-change: If one player resets the game, the other player doesnt know the other user has left/the game is over.

+8) Perfective-change: Center the x's and o's to the middle of the boxes.

+9) Adaptive-change: Organize project repository.
+    	-Simplifying folder structer.